 As fantastic as the beach is, many people flock to Naples Grande for the golf, too.
 This Par 72 championship course was designed by Rees Jones, son of legendary golf course designer Robert Trent Jones.

-The course is just gorgeous, and quite the challenge according to my husband.
+When it comes to Florida Golf, this is a must-play course.
+It's just gorgeous, and quite the challenge according to my husband.
 (I’m still kind of a beginner, so every course is a challenge for me!)

 The Naples Grande golf course has a 4.5 ranking out of 5 from Golf Magazine, was voted “one of the 10 Best New Golf Courses in Florida” by Travel & Leisure Golf, and was rated as one of North America’s Top 100 Resort Courses by Golfweek Magazine.